CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 #### **Treasure**

 Behind the counter, a securely locked iron strongbox can be found, requiring the skills of a proficient thief with the proper tools.
-To unlock it, one must succeed in a DC 20 Slieght Of Hand Skill check.
+To unlock it, one must succeed in a CL 4 Sleight Of Hand Skill check.
 This pay chest, overlooked during the turmoil of past battles, 2400 copper coins, and 105 bronze coins.

 ### **6. South Barracks**

 This room served as a miners' barracks, providing rest for the skilled delvers working within Tide Echo Tunnels between their shifts.
-Anyone who listens at the partially open door can faintly discern crunching and splintering sounds, making a DC 10 Perception Skill Check to do so.
+Anyone who listens at the partially open door can faintly discern crunching and splintering sounds, making a CL 2 Perception Skill Check to do so.

 ```
 Inside this chamber, old stone bunks are neatly arranged along the walls, while a corroded iron brazier filled with cold coals sits near the room's center.
 The floor is strewn with the bones of half a dozen molekin and ogrekins, all adorned with fragments of their armor.
 Amongst the remains, three gray, hunched figures squat, pawing at the scraps and gnawing on the bones.